markmeeus/MarcelloDB/docs/indexes.md

 ##Using indexes
-A collection created with an index definition has a property named ```Indexes``.
+A collection created with an index definition has a property named `Indexes`.
 This property returns an instance of the IndexDefinition used to construct the collection.
 Every index on that definition can now be used to iterate, and search the data sorted by the indexed value.

 All enumerations are implemented in a lazy fashion.
 The next object is only loaded when actually requested by the iteration.
-So don't worry if you have a really large amount of data, MarcelloDB only loads the current object.
+So we should not worry about large amounts of data, MarcelloDB only loads the current object.

 ###All (IndexedValue)